This thread has been bookmarked. Visit your bookmarked threads to review.

 AhThis is why I asked.
 I didn't even think of outdoor resets.

 By vent dampers, do you mean the damper in the flu that shuts when the boiler is off and opens before it lights?Weil-McLain EG-45 connected to 392sqft of radiation via two 2" risers into a 3" drop header and 2" equalizer.
-Using Rectorseal Steamaster water treatment to greatly reduce corrosion in the boiler.
+EcoSteam ES-20 Advanced Control for Residential Steam boilers.
+Rectorseal Steamaster water treatment

 Steam system pictures updated 6/5/14.